-The United States is undergoing a profound and radical transformation, all features of which point to the fact of its departure at an accelerated rate from its largely self-proclaimed status as a global hegemon.
-The United States has lost ground in every single category that defines the power and status of a nation in relation to its rivals.
+The United States is undergoing a profound and radical transformation.
+From its largely self-proclaimed status as a global hegemon, the United States has lost ground in every single category that defines the power and status of a nation in relation to its rivals.

-This book delves into the reasons for a catastrophic decline of the American nation, addressing a range of factors from the economic (especially energy), to cultural, technological and military factors.
+This book delves into the reasons for the American catastrophic decline, ranging from economic (especially energy), to cultural, technological and military factors.
 America’s de-industrialized economy is now deeply affected by what can only be described as a massacre of her small and middle-size businesses and the implosion of the US commercial aerospace industry.
 America’s only driver of real growth, the shale oil industry, is facing realities which may make the Great Depression pale in comparison.

 Disintegration also seeks answers to the precipitous moral and professional decline of the always mediocre qualities of the American elites, from the corridors of political power to those of the military and business, now spiraling out of control.